 The DLC adheres to the following core beliefs as we consider our priorities, goals and strategies to advance our mission.

-As Norwood works to prepare its students with the skills, knowledge and awareness needed to thrive and effectively navigate a complex world, its faculty and staff are committed to ongoing learning and development by leading and attending workshops, conferences, and trainings on a range of diversity topics.
-Trainings have included NAIS People of Color Conference, White Privilege Conference, NAIS Diversity Leadership Institute, National Diversity Practitioner’s Institute, AIMS Diversity Conference, the Equity Exchange, among several other regional workshops and conferences.
+As Norwood works to prepare its students with the skills, knowledge, and awareness needed to thrive and effectively navigate a complex world, our faculty and staff are committed to ongoing learning and development by leading and attending workshops, conferences, and trainings on a range of diversity topics.
+Trainings have included the NAIS People of Color Conference, White Privilege Conference, NAIS Diversity Leadership Institute, National Diversity Practitioner’s Institute, AIMS Diversity Conference, the Equity Exchange, among several other regional workshops and conferences.

 Experts and speakers are another critical component of our professional development approach.
 Previous experts who have presented and supported our work include Dr. Steven Jones, cultural competence expert; Rosetta Lee, nationally recognized diversity speaker and trainer; Dr. Ali Michael, director of the Race Institute for K-12 Educators; Caroline Blackwell, vice president for equity and justice at NAIS; and Schuylar Bailar, nationally recognized speaker on issues of gender and sexuality and first openly transgender NCAA Division 1 swimmer.